SwissDataScienceCenter/renku/docs/developer/services/notebooks_service.rst

 with the name ``<gitlab-registry>/<namespace>/<project-name>:<commit-sha>``.
 This way we guarantee that the user will have an image available for every point in the project's history.
-In future iterations of these services, the build process will be optimized to avoid superflous builds and reduce launch latency to improve the user experience.
+In future iterations of these services, the build process will be optimized to avoid superfluous builds and reduce launch latency to improve the user experience.